 - Works to set a new reading goal

 - And let them brag about themselves!!
-They are working hard, meeting their goals, growing as readers.
+They are working hard, meeting their goals, and growing as readers.
 Give them time to share their excitement about their goals and about their reading!

 Keep a separate conference binder.
 You can keep each student's conferencing notes and all of their conferencing materials in a plastic sheet protector in the binder so it is easy to access each student and it saves time.
 You can also use dividers for each student's conferencing materials.